Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-The values specified set the software limits for axis travel in the specified direction.
+* The values specified set the software limits for axis travel in the specified direction.
 The axis limits you set are also the positions assumed when an endstop is triggered.

-The min/max axis positions are +/- (2^31 - 1) microsteps.
+* The min/max axis positions are +/- (2^31 - 1) microsteps.
 Position accuracy will start to suffer when the positions are outside approx. +/- 2^24 microsteps, because it is held and calculated as a 32-bit float.
 See also this note on [maximum length of moves](/User_manual/Reference/Gcodes#maximum-length-of-moves) in the G1 Gcode entry.

-The M208 minimum Z value applies to deltas.
+* The M208 minimum Z value applies to deltas.
 The M208 XY min/max and Z max values don't.
+* M208 axis limits for any axis whose values were found by probing or endstops will be saved to config-override.g using `M500`.
+Applies to Z max for LinearDelta and RotaryDelta if auto calibration was used, and to any axis limits probed using G1 H3 (or G1 S3 in RRF 2.x and earlier) moves.

 ## M220: Set speed factor override percentage